wallix/redemption/README.md

 \# `bjam install`

-Binaries are located in `/usr/local/bin`.
+Binaries are located by default in `/usr/local/bin`.

+Use `bjam --help` for more information.

 ## Modes and options